fossi-foundation/wishbone/src/b3/source/03_classic.rst

 cycle.
 It also serves to notify the MASTER that an error occurred during the cycle.
 This signal is generally used if an error was detected by SLAVE logic circuitry.
-For example, if the SLAVE is a parity-protected mem- ory, then the [ERR_I] signal can be asserted if a parity fault is detected.
+For example, if the SLAVE is a parity-protected memory, then the [ERR_I] signal can be asserted if a parity fault is detected.
 This specification does not dictate what the eMASTER will do in response to [ERR_I].